Typhlomence/openttd-coronaai-fix/README.md

 Changes from the original CoronaAI:
 * When selecting a bus to use, only consider road vehicles that can travel on the default road type.
 The bus with the highest capacity will also be chosen.
+* When building stations and depots, ensure that the company actually built them on the chosen tiles (no matter the road type), as well as checking if a bus was successfully bought.

 Limitations:
 * (To be completed)